knk9596/QSAR_workflow/README.md

 ## Transfer learning vs fine-tuning (CheMeleon)
 CheMeleon: https://github.com/JacksonBurns/chemeleon

-A pretrained encoder can be used at three levels of "how much do I train?", which this repo runs side by side so the choice is measured rather than assumed:
+A pretrained encoder can be used at three levels:

 1. **Frozen encoder + shallow head** — one forward pass gives a 2048-d embedding, then a random forest / SVM is trained on it.
 No gradient reaches the network at